Coloring Delaunay-Edges and their Generalizations: Coloring Delaunay-edges

 \mybreak Let $S$ be a set of points in the plane and let $\F$ be a family of regions.
 It is well-known~\cite{Kvoronoi} that when $\F$ is the set of homothets of a convex shape (or any other convex pseudo-disk family), then embedding the Delaunay-graph $D(S,\F)$ such that every two adjacent points in $S$ are connected by a straight-line segment results in a plane graph.
 For Delaunay-graphs with respect to (non-convex) pseudo-disks this might not hold, but using the Hanani-Tutte theorem it is possible to show that the Delaunay-graph is always planar \cite{buzaglo}.
 We need the following stronger result, which is proved in a companion paper~\cite{PD-plane}.

-\begin{theorem}[\cite{PD-plane}] Given a finite pseudo-disk family $\F$ and a point set $S$, there is a drawing of the Delaunay-graph $D(S,\F)$ such that every edge lies inside every pseudo-disk that contains both of its endpoints and no two edges cross. \end{theorem}
+\begin{theorem}[\cite{PD-plane}] Given a finite point set $S$ and a finite pseudo-disk family $\F$, there is a drawing of the Delaunay-graph $D(S,\F)$ such that every edge lies inside every pseudo-disk that contains both of its endpoints and no two edges cross. \end{theorem}

 A useful ingredient of the proof of Theorem \ref{thm:planedelgraph} is the following lemma of Buzaglo et al.~\cite{buzaglo}.

 \begin{lemma}[\cite{buzaglo}] Let $D_0$ and $D_1$ be two pseudo-disks from a pseudo-disk family and let $\gamma_0$ and $\gamma_1$ be two curves such that $D_i$ contains $\gamma_i$ and does not contain the endpoints of $\gamma_{1-i}$, for $i=0,1$.
 Then $\gamma_0$ and $\gamma_1$ cross each other an even number of times. \end{lemma}